 So which is better?

-Neither.
+Neither is “better” than the other.
 When I work with clients, my advice is always within their values.
 Choose the business approach (lifestyle vs. high-growth) that gives you the life you want, and then build everything else to support that.

-Most people are in the middle
+Most people are in the middle of the spectrum

 I customize my agency consulting and business coaching advice to fit your values.
 This means I’ll support you in your goals (and help you figure out your goals if you’re not sure).
 This also means if you’ve inadvertently built your agency around a model that’s opposite your personal values, I’ll help you fix that.